Making Smart Financial Management Decisions

 - I Don’t Know What to Do if I Owe Money on My Taxes

-People are really afraid of receiving a tax bill that they can’t afford to pay, but according to CRA, about 58% of people received a refund for the 2013 tax year (2014 numbers weren't easily available).
-And get this, the average refund was $1696!
+People are really afraid of receiving a tax bill that they can’t afford to pay, but according to CRA, about 60% of people who file a personal income tax return will be eligible for a refund during the 2023 tax-filing season (for money earned in 2022).
+And if you need a bit more incentive, income tax refunds average around $1,700 most years!
 The odds are in your favour.
-Furthermore, if you do end up owing this year, not only can you make payment arrangements and pay in installments, you can take steps to avoid owing next year.
+If you do end up owing this year, not only can you make payment arrangements and pay in installments, you can also take steps to avoid owing next year.

 By now you should have received all of your tax slips and related documents.
 If you haven’t, start tracking down what’s missing by calling the companies.
 They should have sent all tax-related information out by the end of February.
 This is a great time of year to get all of your financial paperwork organized, so as you prepare your taxes, take a few minutes to also get organized for next year.